Artsy Craftsy Mom

 While we should encourage kids by saying that anyone can become President, Kix Cereal takes it a little further by turning cardboard tubes into presidents!
 We love how cleverly that cotton wool turns into Washington’s hair and Lincoln is represented by his beard and hat.

 President’s Day is meant to honor all the Presidents of the United States.
 Imagine if they could all be together in one place at once – now, that would be one power meeting!
-You can try to create this imaginary situation by making peg doll presidents, using this tutorial from Etsy Blog.
+You can print this worksheet & do an activity to record all facts about some US Presidents

 6. Printable Presidents Day Headbands